stac47/stac47.github.io/_posts/2014-01-21-ruby-and-curses-tutorial.markdown

 I had a small project to build using *curses* library.
 A binding is embedded in the Python library and so seems it to be the case in Ruby's stdlib.
-I dare say my first attemps where not that successful (`require 'curses'` failed).
+I dare say my first attempts where not that successful (`require 'curses'` failed).
 Googling around, I found out that it was removed from the stdlib in [2.1.0 release][3] even if it was still in the official documentation ([bug][4]).